Data Driven Testing

 Sample Test Case

 The final test case created above is available for download at sample test case.
-After download, right click any folder on ATB UI and import it.
+After download, right click anywhere in the left side pane on ATB UI, and select Import Test Case to import it.